 Whether you are producing data sheets, operating or repair manuals, we have the expertise to deliver accurate, precise translations for you.
 Getting the technical terminology correct is the toughest challenge for most companies.
 We have processes to define technical dictionaries, terminology and translation memory to ensure you have consistent style and text in every language.

 Do you have terminology or glossaries defined for your company already?
 If you have that’s great.
 They can be loaded into our translator editors so our team can use and maintain them for you.
 If you’re not at this stage we can help you create glossaries if required.

 When it comes to technical translation, understanding and using terminology is of utmost importance.
 At STAR, we develop and use some of the best terminology management software to create and manage our customers’ terminology and glossaries.

 What is the difference between an engine and a motor?

 Understanding fundamental engineering differences means we deliver accurate and precise translations for our customers.
 Engines are typically powered by combustion and motors by electricity.
 In engineering terms, this is a major difference.

 To drill, bore or cut a hole?

 When it comes to technical instructions, understanding key terms can, again, have a major impact on the translation.
-In this case, while the output is similar, you may use three different processes or tools to produce a hole.
+In this case, while the output is similar, you may use different processes or tools to produce a hole.
 Using the wrong tool could damage your machinery.

 Gear, spindle or sprocket?